An Afternoon at the Brooklyn Museum

 The exhibition featured a wide range of artworks, including paintings, sculptures, photographs, and other visual media, created by artists who were influenced by or actively participated in the Civil Rights Movement.
 The pieces showcased the artists’ responses to issues such as racial segregation, discrimination, and the quest for civil rights and social justice.

-Some of the prominent artists whose work was included in the exhibition were Romare Bearden, Jacob Lawrence, Faith Ringgold, Norman Rockwell, and many others.
+Some prominent artists whose work was included in the exhibition were Romare Bearden, Jacob Lawrence, Faith Ringgold, Norman Rockwell, and many others.
 The artworks presented in “Witness” reflected the diverse perspectives and experiences of artists during a pivotal period in American history, highlighting the role of art as a powerful means of communication and activism.

 In addition to visiting the “Witness” exhibit, I went to view the Egyptian Gallery.
 It was my first time at the museum, and I will try my best to return on another occasion.